1970: BSc (Hons) in Psychology, University College London

 Member of the British Society of Clinical and Academic Hypnosis

-I am a clinical and forensic psychologist (chartered in both) iwith 46 years' experience working both in the Health Service and privately, assessing and treating people with psychological disorders and difficulties.
-Since 1992 I have worked privately in clinical practice and I regularly undertake psychological assessments for legal purposes.
-My work at Wathwood Hospital was with patients detained under various sections of the Mental Health Act.
+I am a clinical and forensic psychologist (chartered in both) with 49 years' experience working both in the Health Service and privately, assessing and treating people with psychological disorders and difficulties.
+From 1992 I worked privately in clinical practice and regularly undertook psychological assessments for legal purposes.
+My work at Wathwood Hospital was with patients detained under various sections of the Mental Health Act and, latterly managing and supervising psychologists and CBT therapists working there.

-I provide psychological profiles of accused and convicted defendants, and expert testimony for legal purposes (pre-trial, pre-sentencing, soundness of confession, risk assessment, etc.).
-To date I have undertaken over 370 such assessments.
-I do not provide assessments for the family courts.
+I provided psychological profiles of accused and convicted defendants, and expert testimony for legal purposes (pre-trial, pre-sentencing, soundness of confession, risk assessment, etc.).
+I have undertaken over 400 such assessments.

-Also, to date I have provided about 600 medico-legal reports for solicitors on assessments of psychological injury and other civil matters.
-I generally work with a client group of 16 years and over but also see children with post-traumatic stress.
+I also, provided about 600 medico-legal reports on assessments of psychological injury and other civil matters.
+I generally worked with a client group of 16 years and over but also saw children with post-traumatic stress.

-From 1979 to 1995 I was Honorary Secretary of the British Society of Experimental and Clinical Hypnosis, a learned society of doctors, dentists and psychologists and later I was for several years its President.
-In the last 36 years I have published many learned papers and chapters on hypnosis in scientific journals and books and have lectured on the subject throughout Europe and in Israel, Canada and the USA.
-In the last 28 years I have edited, co-edited and co-authored nine learned books on the subject of hypnosis and its clinical applications.
-In 2001 I was convenor of a Working Party commissioned by the British Psychological Society to prepare a report on hypnosis, its various applications, and matters of ethics and safety.
+From 1979 to 1995 I was Honorary Secretary of the British Society of Experimental and Clinical Hypnosis, a learned society of doctors, dentists and psychologists, and later I was for several years its President.
+In the last 39 years I have published many learned papers and chapters on hypnosis in scientific journals and books and have lectured on the subject throughout Europe and in Israel, Canada and the USA.
+In the last 31 years I have edited, co-edited and co-authored nine learned books on the subject of hypnosis and its clinical applications.
+In 2001 I was convener of a Working Party commissioned by the British Psychological Society to prepare a report on hypnosis, its various applications, and matters of ethics and safety.